Base

 any? : (T<A> ~ Collection, A -> Bool) -> Bool any?(collection, f)

-, and returns true if f
+Calls f for each element in collection, and returns true if f

 returns true for at least one element.
-If collection
+If collection is empty,

 returns false.

-should accept an argument of
+If collection is of type Map<K, V>, f should accept an argument of

-, representing a key-value pair.
+type (K, V), representing a key-value pair.

 assert any?(['a', 'e', 'a'], |x| x == 'e' || x == 'i') assert !any?(['a', 'e', 'a'], |x| x == 'o' || x == 'i') assert !any?([], |x| x == 'e' || x == 'i') assert any?(#['a', 'e', 'a'], |x| x == 'e' || x == 'i') assert !any?(#['a', 'e', 'a'], |x| x == 'o' || x == 'i') assert any?({ 'a' => 1, 'e' => 2 }, |(k, v)| k == 'a' || v > 2) assert !any?({ 'a' => 1, 'e' => 2 }, |(k, v)| k == 'i' || v > 2)